STP marketing is the cornerstone of modern digital advertising.

 What is STP Marketing?

 STP marketing is actually really easy to define and explain – STP stands for “segmentation, targeting, and positioning”.
-In simpler terms, it’s the process of combining three separate marketing approaches into one model.
-In practical application, STP means creating market segmentation, targeting the selected segments, and adjusting product or service position accordingly.
+In simpler terms, the STP process combines three separate marketing approaches into one model.
+In practical application, STP marketing means creating market segmentation, targeting the selected segments, and adjusting product or service positions accordingly.

 The importance of STP marketing cannot be overstated.
 It brings with it numerous advantages.
-For example, 91% of consumers are more likely to buy from brands that provide personalized and relevant offers.
+For example, 91% of consumers are likelier to buy from brands that provide personalized and relevant offers.
 Additionally, 80% of frequent shoppers only buy from brands that personalize the experience.

-In a nutshell, STP marketing is the way to make the above preferences of consumers work in your favor instead of against it.
+In a nutshell, STP marketing is the way to make the above preferences of consumers work in your favor instead of against them.